 Have you ever heard a story so outlandish before that you knew it couldn’t be true?
-Me too… and that’s what today’s post is about; crazy Kansas stories that cannot be true.
+Us, too, and that’s what today’s post is about: crazy Kansas urban legends that cannot be true… right?
 Or could they?
-Read up on these nine Kansas urban legends and decide for yourself:
+Read up on these nine eerie old Kansas myths and legends to decide for yourself:

 What do you think of these stories?
 Are they full of truth or full of something else?
 Sound off in the comments!
 What are your favorite creepy Kansas urban legends?